Protocol and the Control Hidden Inside Decentralization

 Galloway does not present protocol as a sealed machine.
 MIT Press notes that the book turns to hackers, viruses, cyberfeminism, internet art, and tactical media as examples of subversion inside network culture.
 The point is not escape from rules but pressure on the rule-making layer.

 That distinction matters.
 A hack is not only a breach.
-It can be a demonstration that the system's categories are contingent: a different route, a malformed request, a fork, a refusal, a parody interface, a new client, a reverse-engineered standard, a protocol extension, or a public exploit that makes hidden assumptions visible.
+It can be a demonstration that the system's categories are contingent: a different route, a malformed request, a fork, a refusal, a parody interface, a new client, a reverse-engineered standard, a protocol extension, an interoperable export, or a public exploit that makes hidden assumptions visible.

 But resistance can also be absorbed.
 Once a platform standardizes the workaround, monetizes the deviance, or converts the fork into a feature, the gesture becomes another option in the menu.
 Protocol power is hard to fight because it can translate opposition into compatibility.